 I learned the identity of the driver while still in the hospital.
 A 19-year-old former pupil of my school.
 The same age as my brother Mark, so they knew of each other.
 My mother worried there could be an altercation if they met.
 This was an unlikely scenario.
 Mark was away at university most of the time and, to my knowledge, had never been in a fight (apart from a time he and his friends were set upon in nearby Beverley… but that’s another story).
 There were no handbags at dawn.

 Several years later at a party, a friend of Mark’s came over to chat.
 The driver, he said, was sorry for what happened that night.
 That it still troubled him.
 He was a nice bloke.
 I should, apparently, feel sympathy for him.
 I was incredulous (as were my friends).
-The driver’s feelings were of no interest to me.
+The driver’s feelings didn’t interest me.
 ‘Is that so?’
-I said rhetorically and walked away.
+I said.
+Then walked away.
 I didn’t feel anger towards the driver, but I didn’t forgive him either.
 He was a feckless, selfish idiot.
 I’ve heard his name only one other time – when I was told he’d appeared in court charged with reckless driving.
 He received a slapped wrist in the form of a few points on his licence.

 Although my right leg was no longer in traction, the pin to pull the leg downwards was still there, redundant.
 It looked like a steel bolt from a crossbow through my shin.
 After 2 months it was removed, along with the cast on my ankle.
 I was wheeled into the treatment room, just outside the entrance to the ward.
 Sue, my favourite nurse, was to perform the procedure.